The Problem is Overfishing by Driftnets Drastically Diminishing the Pacific Albacore Species

 Sustainable Tuna Fishing Methods are Being Eliminated

 There are legal, humane and sustainable methods for harvesting tuna and other species.
-These methods are on their way out because the overfishing of albacore tuna is so drastically reducing the populations that they are simply not great enough to make it profitable to try and catch them legally and sustainably.
+These methods are on their way out because the overfishing of albacore tuna is so drastically reducing the populations that they are simply not great enough to make it profitable.
 (The way we do it).

 As an Aid in Understanding